Samsung/tizen-docs/docs/application/vstools/install.md

 To use the Tizen SDK tools, you must install the Visual Studio Tools for Tizen extension and the Baseline SDK.

 > [!NOTE]
-> If Tizen Studio on already installed in your computer, simply [set the Tizen Baseline SDK path](#set-tizen-baseline-sdk) to the existing SDK instead of reinstalling it.
+> If Tizen Studio is already installed in your computer, simply [set the Tizen Baseline SDK path](#set-tizen-baseline-sdk) to the existing SDK instead of reinstalling it.

 ### Installing the extension